(Photo by Paramount/Courtesy Everett Collection)

 It's the height of the Cold War, and famous archaeologist Indiana Jones (Harrison Ford), returning from his latest adventure, finds...
 [More]

 Critics Consensus: Faithful to its literary source, this is imaginative, intelligent family entertainment.

 A boy and his friends question the motives of a woman (Sigourney Weaver) who forces them to dig holes at...
 [More]

 Critics Consensus: American Honey offers a refreshingly unconventional take on the coming-of-age drama whose narrative risks add up to a rewarding experience even if they don't all pay off.

-Star, an adolescent girl from a troubled home, runs away with a traveling sales crew who drive across the American...
+Star (Sasha Lane), an adolescent girl from a troubled home, runs away with a traveling sales crew that drives across...
 [More]

 Critics Consensus: Surf's Up is a laid back, visually stunning animated movie that brings a fresh twist to some familiar conventions.
 Its witty mockumentary format is fun and inventive, and the CGI is breathtakingly realistic.